Capital:

 In the afternoon it is really impossible to turn the streets, the heat is oppressive.
 With the fall of the evening the town begins to come alive and populate.

-It looked like another place from the early afternoon.
-All the shops open, events, exhibitions ... after dinner we go to listen to a Franco-Israeli group playing jazz music, all accompanied by an excellent local frozen beer ... what we needed on a warm Albanian summer evening!
+It seems to be another place than in the early afternoon.
+All the shops open, demonstrations, exhibitions... after dinner we go to listen to a French-Israeli group playing jazz music, all accompanied by an excellent local cold beer... what we needed on a hot Albanian summer evening!

 Today we are in Bajram Curri, a very small village located in the Albanian Alps ... but it all starts at dawn: around 6:10 a van (10-seater mini van) picks us up and takes us to Koman in two hours , we embark for a crossing of about three hours.